The QEMU monitor is used to give complex commands to the QEMU emulator. You can use it to:

 Since 4.0, delvm stopped deleting snapshots by snapshot id, accepting only tag as parameter.

-Run the emulation in single step mode.
 If called with option off, the emulation returns to normal mode.

 Wakeup guest from suspend.